samplchallenges/SAMPL6/pKa_challenge_instructions.md

 ## On the concept of microscopic and macropscopic pKas
 In molecules with multiple titratable groups, the protonation state of one group can affect the proton dissociation propensity of another functional group.
-In such cases, the **microscopic pKa** refers to the pKa of deprotonation of single titratable group while all the other titratable and tautomerizable functional groups of the same molecule are at a certain protonation state (microstate).
+In such cases, the **microscopic pKa** refers to the pKa of deprotonation of a single titratable group while all the other titratable and tautomerizable functional groups of the same molecule are held fixed.
+Different protonation states and tautomer combinations constitute different microstates.
 The **macroscopic pKa** defines the acid dissociation constant related to the loss of a proton from a molecule regardless of which functional group the proton is dissociating from, so it doesn't necessarily convey structural information.

 For a molecule with only one protonatable group, the microscopic pKa is always equal to the macroscopic pKa.